opencv/opencv/modules/highgui/doc/qt_new_functions.rst

     :param text: Overlay text to write on a window image.

-    :param delay: Duration (in milliseconds)? to display the overlay text.
+    :param delay: The period (in milliseconds), during which the overlay text is displayed.
 If this function is called before the previous overlay text timed out, the timer is restarted and the text is updated.
 If this value is zero, the text never disappears.

-The function ``displayOverlay`` displays useful information/tips on top of the window for a certain amount of time *delay*
-.
-This does not affect the image data.??
+The function ``displayOverlay`` displays useful information/tips on top of the window for a certain amount of time *delay*.
+The function does not modify the image, displayed in the window, that is, after the specified delay the original content of the window is restored.

 .. index:: displayStatusBar

 displayStatusBar
 --------------------
-.. c:function:: void displayStatusBar(const string& name, const string& text, int delayms)
+.. c:function:: void displayStatusBar(const string& name, const string& text, int delay)

-    Displays a text on the window statusbar for a specified duration.??
+    Displays a text on the window statusbar during the specified period of time.

     :param name: Name of the window.